MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

    - One or more Microsoft Entra groups.
 These groups can contain users or devices.
 If you include devices, they must be Entra joined or hybrid Entra joined.
 6. Select **Move devices**, review the results, and close the flyout.

-The channel change takes a few hours to process.
+The channel change may take up to 24 hours.
 Once the change is complete, the updated channel is reflected in inventory.

 If you'd prefer to see this capability in action, check out this video: [How to trigger an update channel change for devices in the Microsoft 365 Apps admin center](https://www.youtube.com/watch?v=tFmktdQsKgY).

 > [!NOTE]
-> Triggering a channel change is a point-in-time action.
+> - Triggering a channel change is a point-in-time action.
 If you target a security group, the action will be based on the current membership of that group.
 If you add additional members to the group, you can re-run the action and any devices that have already been moved to the destination channel will be ignored.
+> - A channel change will automatically enable cloud update for current and monthly enterprise channel profiles.

 ## Export inventory views